 Decision-making and problem-solving are essential management skills.
 Both of these require the ability to look at multiple options and analyze them from a number of different perspectives.
-Knowledge managers have to seek input, analyze information, consider alternatives, and then make good decisions.
+Knowledge managers must seek input, analyze information, consider alternatives, and then make good decisions.

 Strategy and Business

-Knowledge management is a business initiative and is implemented to help the business achieve its goals.
+Knowledge management is a business initiative implemented to help the business achieve its goals.

-Therefore knowledge managers need an understanding of the need for knowledge management in the corporate environment, and how their role fits into the overall business strategy.
-Only then can they develop a knowledge management strategy that is aligned with business objectives.
+Therefore knowledge managers need an understanding of the need for knowledge management in the corporate environment and how their role fits into the overall business strategy.
+Only then can they develop a knowledge management strategy aligned with business objectives.

 In the world of business, execution counts for far more than ideas.
 Businesses that successfully execute often leave others far behind.
-In addition to developing a knowledge management strategy, knowledge managers also need the skills that are necessary for successfully implementing the strategy.
+In addition to developing a knowledge management strategy, knowledge managers also need the skills to implement the strategy successfully.

 Communication is maybe the most important skill for any employee, regardless of position and domain of work.

-Knowledge managers have to communicate on a regular basis with team members, key stakeholders, and customers.
+Knowledge managers have to communicate regularly with team members, key stakeholders, and customers.
 They have to act as facilitators for building a culture of knowledge sharing.

 Therefore good communication skills are essential for knowledge managers.
-They need to be excellent at writing, speaking, presenting, and using a variety of communications vehicles.
+They need to be excellent at writing, speaking, presenting, and using a variety of communication vehicles.

 Knowing “what” to communicate and “how” to communicate are both essential.
 The “what” pertains to the idea or information that one has to communicate.
 A person can’t communicate effectively until the “what” is clear.
 The “how” pertains to the best way of getting the idea across and varies with the context:

-- The best way to communicate with different groups also varies depending upon the interests, level of understanding and attitudes of the audience.
+- The best way to communicate with different groups also varies depending on the audience’s interests, level of understanding, and attitudes.

-Different tools are used in organizations for communication such as e-mail, videoconferencing and other types of business communication platforms.
-Knowing the limits of each tool, and using it accordingly is also essential.
+Different tools are used in organizations for communication, such as e-mail, videoconferencing, and other business communication platforms.
+Knowing the limits of each tool and using it accordingly is also essential.

 Knowledge management is implemented through a variety of tools and processes.
 The tools used are typically Information Technology (IT) based.
 Examples of knowledge management tools include corporate intranets, content management systems, document management systems, databases, and wikis.
 Therefore knowledge managers need to be able to quickly learn and master a wide variety of tools and processes.

-Knowledge managers need skills to know how to deploy information architecture in support of good knowledge management, e.g. by structuring knowledge bases or expertise directories, or deploying collaborative workplace software effectively.
+Knowledge managers need skills to deploy information architecture to support good knowledge management, e.g., by effectively structuring knowledge bases or expertise directories or deploying collaborative workplace software.

-A wide range of software applications and KM tools are available for developing knowledge bases and other types of databases that act as repositories of organizational information.
-In addition to being proficient with these tools and applications, knowledge managers have to set up a knowledge management system for the effective use of these tools.
+A wide range of software applications and KM tools are available for developing knowledge bases and other databases that act as repositories of organizational information.
+In addition to being proficient with these tools and applications, knowledge managers have to set up a knowledge management system to use these tools effectively.
 The system includes a set of processes and procedures for: